Muideen7/LetShare/README.md

 - **Donation Requests:** Charity homes can request food donations from restaurants.
 - **Real-time Messaging:** Secure messaging system for restaurants and charity homes to communicate about donations.
 - **Search and Filter:** Users can search for specific food items and filter results based on various criteria.
-- **Dashboard:** Interactive dashboards for both restaurants and charity homes to manage their activities.
+- **Dashboard:** Interactive dashboards for both restaurants and charity homes to manage their activities

 ## Prerequisites